agalamatis/learn-programming-with-python/README.md

 * begin using aws-chalice for serverless apps
 * automate basic tasks on his computer

-After unit 5 (even though 6 is strongly recommended too) one can begin to learning a web development framework, like Djano or Flask.
+After unit 5 (even though 6 is strongly recommended too) one can begin to learning a web development framework, like Django or Flask.